C-Monaghan/Procrastination_Predictors/README.md

 ## Repository Structure
 The repository is organized as follows:

+- **00__Documentation:** Contains pdf and txt files on the variables contained within the datafiles.
 - **01__Data:** Contains both the raw and processed datafiles.
 - **02__Models:** Contains all the project code.
   - **01__Processing:** Code to process the raw data.